This is a practical implementation guide. For theory and concepts, see:

 # .husky/pre-commit

-- Triggers before commit is created
+- Triggers before commit

-- Runs lint-staged on staged files only (fast!)
+- Runs lint-staged on staged files only

-- If linting fails → commit is aborted
+- Linting fails → commit aborted

-- If linting passes → commit proceeds
+- Linting passes → commit proceeds

 Step 5: Create Commit-Msg Hook

-This hook validates commit messages after you write them.
+Validates commit messages after you write them.

 Create the File Manually